JasonDGian/GitHub/README.md

 To initialize a repository locally we must use the `git init <repo> ` command, and to clone a remote repository we use the `git clone <repo>` command.

 ## Git init
 Git init is the command that initializes a new empty repository on your local working directory.
-In order to do that we must use the following command.
+This command will create a new repository without any files in it aside from [**.git/**](#the-git-directory) directory.
 `git init name-of-repo`
-This will create a new repository without any files in it aside from **.git/** directory.

 ## Git clone